OS/2 Trace Tools v. 20201213 (13/12/2020, Steven Levine) |

 be a trace command to set specific tracepoints, as shown in the example.
 The

-command value is passed to the shell for execution, so this value can be any
+command value is passed to the shell for execution, so the command can be any

 appear in the configuration file.